Provo Headquater

 Discussions and questions on the TTP mailing list cover a wide range of topics of interest to the community.
 Members are urged to share information on the list, not just monitor messages.
 The group benefits from members who contribute and help others learn from that.

-Additional regional events are planned throughout the year.
+Online and regional events are planned throughout the year.
 Members may attend any of the TTP meetings but are encouraged to support their regional event in order to be able to network with more of their colleagues and similarly structured organizations.

 Other Benefits